How to choose NCEA subjects

 Step 3: Find out what subjects you need for your career goal

-- Subject Matcher - get job ideas based on subjects you enjoy
+- Subject Matcher - job ideas based on subjects you enjoy

-- CareerQuest - get job ideas based on your interests
+- CareerQuest - job ideas based on your interests

-- Skill Matcher - get job ideas based on your skills
+- Skill Matcher - job ideas based on your skills

-If you're unsure about what you want to do in the future, don't worry.
-You can keep your options open by studying a broad range of subjects.
+If you're unsure what you want to do in the future, don't worry.
+Keep your options open by studying a broad range of subjects.

 Step 4: Check you have the right subjects for your study plans